 This is a great idea I saw on BackyardChickens.com, the waterfall feature not only looks pretty, it keeps the water circulating to keep it cleaner and keeps mosquitos from gathering.

-Look at this cute duck pool & sundeck from FarmYourBackyard!
+Look at this cute duck pool & sundeck to access a deep stock tank from FarmYourBackyard!

 I’d love to hear about your duck set up!